-- (1) Switch the circuit breaker in the rear of the FD-211 to the up or "on" position. - (2) Place the enable/halt switch on the processor to the halt position and turn on the processor's power switch.
-The processor should print out an @ signifying it is in ODT mode (octal debugging technique). - (3) Place a scratch diskette in drive 0. - (4) Initialize the FD-211 by depositing the number 40000 in location 177170 (if the standard address assignment is used).
-This can be accomplished by typing 177170/.
-The processor will then print the contents of location 177170.
-Then type 40000 (CR).
+- (1) Switch the circuit breaker in the rear of the FD-211 to the up or "on" position. - (2) Place the enable/halt switch on the processor to the halt position and turn on the processor's power switch. - (3) Place a scratch diskette in drive 0. - (4) Initialize the FD-211 by depositing the number 40000 in location 777170 (if the standard address assignment is used).
+This can be accomplished either through the use of the machine's switch register (if it has one), or ODT.
 Both drives should now calibrate themselves.
-First unit 1 steps out 10 tracks and then steps in one track at a time until the drive indicates track 0 has been reached.
-This procedure is then repeated on unit 0.
+First, unit 1 steps out 10 tracks and then steps in one track at a time until the drive indicates track 0 has been reached.
+This procedure is then repeated on unit 1.